-This cannot be apportioned but the ex-spouses National Insurance history can be adopted if this gives a better outcome for a client with no impact on the ex-spouses pension entitlement.
+This cannot be apportioned but the ex-spouses National Insurance history can be adopted if this gives a better outcome for a client with no impact on the ex-spouses’ pension entitlement.
 This apportionment will be lost if the ‘adopting’ client remarries.

 State Second Pension / SERPS / Graduated Pension

 Either party to a divorce must obtain a valuation of their entitlement accrued up to the date of divorce.
-The valuation as with a Defined Benefit Scheme will be a CETV, a notional sum of money which allows the Court to decide how to apportion the clients’ financial assets.
+The valuation as with a Defined Benefit Scheme will be a CETV, a notional sum of money that allows the Court to decide how to apportion the clients’ financial assets.